BoredDev522/Bored/README.md

-# In terms of being bored, i'm bored
+# In terms of being bored, i'm very bored

 REEEEEEEEEEEE